 We are officially recognised by various government departments and agencies, including the Department for Transport, Health and Safety Executive and the Maritime and Coastguard Agency.

-Tim Clarke - PSS Chairman
+David Brown OBE - PSS Chairman

 Sharon Quinton – Events, Finance and Office Manager